gotham-sunrise/java-code-review-with-ml-ai/README.md

 - Ensure your **DeepSeek API key** is valid.
 - Large Java projects may take longer to process.
 - The **machine learning models** can be improved with additional training data.
+- AI-based modifications will be directly written to Java files, so ensure you have backups before running.

 ## License
 MIT License